Back to the blog

 From strategic pre-race meals to mindful hydration and post-race nourishment, his insights provide a comprehensive framework for runners to enhance their training, race-day performance, and post-event recovery.

-By prioritising balanced nutrition, experimenting with fueling strategies, and recognising the importance of both pre-and post-race nutrition, runners can maximise their potential, minimise the risk of hitting the dreaded "wall," and support their bodies through the rigorous demands of marathon running.
+By prioritising balanced nutrition, experimenting with fuelling strategies, and recognising the importance of both pre-and post-race nutrition, runners can maximise their potential, minimise the risk of hitting the dreaded "wall," and support their bodies through the rigorous demands of marathon running.

 breakfast at home, on the go, post workout or at work